apoeslo/apoeslo.github.io/README.md

 # Allan Sloan readme file
 ## this is a smaller header
-This is for comp sci
+This is for comp science